-Cas the sequence in step 2 of the procedure under "To change of 30 fter."
-See the sequence in step 2 of the procedure under "To chan the current time and date settings manually" (page E-30) for information about how to scroll through setting screens. - 3.
+Con the sequence in step 2 of the procedure under "To change of the sequence of the sequen See the sequence in step 2 of the procedure under "To chan the current time and date settings manually" (page E-30) for information about how to scroll through setting screens. - 3.
 Press (A) to toggle Power Saving on (On) and off (OFF). - setting screen.

-The Power Saving on indicator (PS) is on the display in all modes while Power Saving is turned on
+The Power Saving on indicator (PS) is on the display in all modes while Power Saving is turned on.